VowpalWabbit/vowpal_wabbit/README.md

 - GNU *autotools*: *autoconf*, *automake*, *libtool*, *autoheader*, et. al. This is not a strict prereq.
 On many systems (notably Ubuntu with `libboost-program-options-dev` installed), the provided `Makefile` works fine.
 - (optional) [git](http://git-scm.com) if you want to check out the latest version of *vowpal wabbit*, work on the code, or even contribute code to the main project.
+- Python module `six` needs to be installed in order to run the tests.

 ### Vcpkg
 [Vcpkg](https://github.com/Microsoft/vcpkg) can also be used to install the dependencies.
 When running cmake the toolchain needs to be supplied, this is decribed in the [compiling section](#compiling).